* Shanghai equities dominate investors top picks

 Italian stocks returned 10 percent this year, although that was only a third of German gains.
 Spanish shares just crept into the black.

 More than half the fund managers polled by Reuters opted for European equities within the developed world, at least 50 percent of whom going for the beaten-down euro zone periphery.

 Many also feel there's juice still left in the big government bond markets of Spain and Italy despite a recent rally.
 Over 50 percent of the 32 respondents in the Reuters poll opted for euro government bonds as their sovereign debt pick for 2013, with three quarters of them specifying Italy and Spain.

 "European assets strike back," declared Societe Generale strategist Alain Bokobza and team, whose top trades for 2013 involve buying the EuroSTOXX 50 against the U.S. S&P 500 and buying Spanish debt versus low-risk German bunds.

-There's always a wild card, usually for the very brave.
+Of course, there's always a wild card - usually for the very brave.
 As speculation grows of a market-friendly replacement for ailing populist President Hugo Chavez, Venezuela's tiny stock market was the white-knuckle bet of 2012.